2024

 From the beginning of time, people have always sunk deep into their imaginations to deliver awe-inspiring stories.
 A fantasy novel is an example of this, and they have a strong root in every society.

 Writing an original fantasy novel that incites readers’ awe isn’t easy.
 This is because you will create a new and different world, which means creating characters and personifying things and ideas.
-More importantly, making people believe everything in your fantasy novel.
+More importantly, making people excited about everything in your fantasy novel.

 To come up with a successful novel in the fantasy genre, you require a solid plan.
 Fantasies are set in fictional worlds.
 Crafting a world where the characters will function and engage the readers in an immersive experience is difficult.